 Despite the significant and long-term implications of getting divorced, you only get one chance to do it correctly.
 You should generally expect the outcome of your divorce to be considered final, as the Illinois courts will only grant modifications to divorce decrees for limited purposes and under limited circumstances.
 This fact underscores the importance of preparing for your divorce as thoroughly as possible, making sure you have your priorities in line and being willing to stand up for yourself when you need to seek a particular result.

-Contact Us for a Free Initial Consultation in Gurnee, IL
+Contact Us for a Free Initial Consultation in Gurnee & Lake County, IL

 Are you contemplating a divorce in Illinois?
-If so, we invite you to contact us for a free initial consultation.
+If so, as a divorce lawyer we invite you to contact us for a free initial consultation.
 To learn more about how to prepare for your divorce and what you can expect along the way, call us at 847-623-4002 or request an appointment online today.